Catrionamcd/ViewsIt-Site/README.md

 * As a super user/administrator add, edit and delete posts.
 * As a registered user of the site add, edit and delete posts.
 * As an owner of a channel the ability to approve channel posts.
-* As a user to like/unlike posts and comments
+* As a user to like/unlike posts and comments.
 * As a super user/administrator the ability to approve a new channel.
 * Add an image to channel posts.
 * Add a url within a channel posts.